 1141 Aska Road, Blue Ridge

 - Children must be 4 years old and 30 pounds and wear a life jacket

-Where to tube in Tennessee
+Where to river tube in Tennessee

 They have two tubing locations in East Tennessee near the Pigeon Forge/Gatlinburg area: